ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

    ```
    {: pre}

 1. Open the route URL to access the application in a new browser tab.
+Wait a few seconds for the application to become ready.
 You may need to refresh the tab until the application becomes fully available.

 ### Test the application
 {: #satellite-tour-deploy-test}

 The application allows you to connect to {{site.data.keyword.nlushort}} service and analyze text.
 Click on **Switch to Natural Language Understanding**.
 The form prompts you for the service credentials.
 These credentials will be sent to the application running in the cluster and the connection will be made to the {{site.data.keyword.nlushort}} service over {{site.data.keyword.satelliteshort}} link.

-1. Using the {{site.data.keyword.satelliteshort}} link endpoint address and {{site.data.keyword.nlushort}} credentials obtained in previous sections:
+1. Retrieve the {{site.data.keyword.satelliteshort}} link endpoint address and {{site.data.keyword.nlushort}} credentials that you took note of in the previous sections.
 1. Set the value for `url` to the endpoint address.
 It should be of the form `host:port`.
-   1. Set the `API key` to the {{site.data.keyword.nlushort}} API key.
+1. Set the `API key` to the {{site.data.keyword.nlushort}} API key from the credentials.
 1. Click on **Connect** to check the connection to the service.
 1. Once successfully connected, a default text is provided for the text analysis.
 Click on **Analyze** to see the JSON response from the {{site.data.keyword.nlushort}} service.
 Try out some other text for analysis.

 This simple application demonstrated how you can make any service running in {{site.data.keyword.Bluemix_notm}} available to your {{site.data.keyword.satelliteshort}} location over a secured connection provided by {{site.data.keyword.satelliteshort}} Link.
+{: tip}

 ## Review the logging and monitoring dashboards for the location
 {: #satellite-tour-observe-location}